On the Beilinson-Bloch conjecture over function fields: Decomposition by endomorphisms

 The extension to the case where $C$ is not geometrically integral is straightforward and omitted. \end{proof}

-\begin{rem} The full Tate conjecture for powers of CM elliptic curves was known to Tate over number fields \cite[page 106]{Tate1965}, and probably in general. \end{rem}
+\begin{rem} The full Tate conjecture for powers of CM elliptic curves was proved by Tate over number fields \cite[page 106]{Tate1965}, and since that time has been well-known over arbitrary finitely-generated fields. \end{rem}

-Let $C$ be a smooth, projective, geometrically integral curve over $\F_q$, and $K$ its function field. \begin{cor} For $E$ an elliptic curve over $K$ which acquires CM over $\ol{K}$, and $g, i > 0$, $BB^i(E^g)$ and $T^i(E^g)$ hold. \end{cor} \begin{proof} There exists a finite extension $L / K$ such that $E_L$ is isogenous to a constant elliptic curve over $L$.
-Thus, corollary \ref{corBBForAbMots} yields the result. \end{proof}

-We now revisit Moonen's question mentioned in the introduction, and show that conditional on some strong conjectures, it has a positive answer in positive characteristic.
+Let $C$ be a smooth, projective, geometrically integral curve over $\F_q$, and $K$ its function field. \begin{cor} For $E$ an elliptic curve over $K$ which acquires CM over $\ol{K}$, and $g, i > 0$, $BB^i(E^g)$ holds. \end{cor} \begin{proof} There exists a finite extension $L / K$ such that $E_L$ is isogenous to a constant elliptic curve over $L$.
+Thus, Corollaries \ref{corBBForAbMotsBaseChange} and \ref{corTateForEg} yield the result. \end{proof} \begin{rem} Recall that via Remark \ref{remJannsenContrastDetailed}, we can also control all the other motivic cohomology groups of a curve $E$ as in Corollary \ref{corBBForEg}. \end{rem} We now revisit Moonen's question mentioned in the introduction, and show that conditional on some strong conjectures, it has a positive answer in positive characteristic.